PaperSubmitSE/LoggingDescriptions/README.md

 Details including project description, version, LOC, # of Logs, etc can be found in the submitted paper

 ## Data Extraction Pipeline
-Each pair is extracted from a single function and composed of two parts, the first part is a logging statement with some descriptive texts, while the second part is the corresponding previous at most 10 code lines.
+Each _<code, log>_  pair is extracted from a single function and composed of two parts, the first part is a logging statement with some descriptive texts, while the second part is the corresponding previous at most 10 code lines.

 A concrete example is shown as follows:
 ```java